mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

   )
 }
 ```
-Here is all of the model put together, some non-informative priors for all the model parameters, and a derived parameter to track how many cells the species occupies.
+Here is all of the model put together plus some non-informative priors for all the parameters and a derived parameter to track how many cells the species occupies.
 You can find this model on [this repository here].
 ```R
 model{
 # Bayesian version of the Koshkina (2017) model.